Alphabet Fleet: Fleet

 SS Kyle was built by Swan, Hunter and Co. at Wallsend, Tyne and Wear, England in 1913.
 Launched on 7 April 1913, she was 220 ft long and 1,055 gross register tons.
 She began service in Newfoundland in 1913 for the Labrador route.
 In 1915 Kyle was shifted to the Port aux Basques-North Sydney service until 1926 when she once again returned to the Labrador service.
 Sold in 1959 to Arctic Shipping Ltd. and renamed Arctic Eagle, she was acquired by Kyle Shipping Ltd. in 1961, reverting to her original name.
 While working as a sealer, in 1965 Kyle was damaged beyond economic repair by heavy ice.
-Driven aground by a storm while idle at Harbour Grace on 4 February 1967, the vessel was sold to Dominion Metals Salvage Company but was deemed to expensive to scrap.
+Driven aground by a storm while idle at Harbour Grace on 4 February 1967, the vessel was sold to Dominion Metals Salvage Company but was deemed too expensive to scrap.
 Left in situ, Kyle was purchased by the Government of Newfoundland in 1973.
 She remains there today.

 Kyle is noteworthy for a number of rescues she had participated in; such as the search and recovery of the downed American plane Old Glory in 1927.
 She had also aided in the rescue of the sailors during the USS Pollux and USS Truxton disaster at Chambers Cove near St. Lawrence on February 18, 1942.